 7.5.1 Officers from the Spatial Planning & Economy Unit have also regularly attended meetings held by the Herts Planning Group.
-The Herts Planning Group consists of development plan Officers from all ten District and Borough Councils in the county and the county council.
+The Herts Planning Group consists of Planning Policy Officers from all ten District and Borough Councils in the county and the county council.
 These meetings, which have been taking place for a number of years, provide an opportunity for officers to discuss current plan-led work within Hertfordshire, impacts of national planning policy on development plan production and consultation timetables.

-7.6 The Waste Technical Advisory Body for the East of England
+7.6 The East of England Waste Technical Advisory Body

-7.6.1 Officers from the Spatial Planning & Economy Unit also regularly attended meetings held by The Waste Technical Advisory Body (WTAB) for the East of England.
-This body consists of officers from local planning authorities in the former East of England region.
+7.6.1 Officers from the Minerals and Waste Planning Policy Team also regularly attend meetings held by the Waste Technical Advisory Body (WTAB) for the East of England.
+This body consists of officers from Waste Planning Authorities in the East of England region.
 The purpose of these meetings is to work together to develop best practice in waste planning, which includes discussing issues relating to the levels of waste generated and the nature of that waste.
 The meetings play a key role in fulfilling the duty co-operate obligation in the delivery of strategic functions by local authorities in the East of England and other neighbouring authorities.
-There have been two meetings during the period of this AMR (1 April 2019 - 31 March 2020).
+There have been three meetings during the period of this AMR (1 April 2020 - 31 March 2021).